 About Parkinson’s Disease

 Parkinson’s disease (PD) is a chronic, progressive movement disorder that affects the lives of at least one-half million patients in the United States[ii].
-The main motor (or movement) related symptoms of Parkinson’s disease are Slowness of movement., rigidity, tremors and postural instability. [iii] Other non-movement symptoms include speech and swallowing difficulties, cognitive impairment, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. or other emotional changes.
+The main motor (or movement) related symptoms of Parkinson’s disease are Slowness of movement., In Parkinson’s, stiffness of the arms or legs beyond what would result from normal aging or arthritis.
+Some people call it “tightness” in their limbs., tremors and Impaired balance and the tendency to fall without explanation, usually when pivoting; a common symptom in the later stages of Parkinson’s.. [iii] Other non-movement symptoms include speech and swallowing difficulties, cognitive impairment, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. or other emotional changes.
 As the disease progresses, symptoms may interfere with daily activities.
 Parkinson’s disease can be difficult to diagnose and currently there is no cure. [iv] However, a variety of medications and surgery can help ease the symptoms for some patients.[v]

 About Global Kinetics Corporation